Otemba/paypal-to-eth/mining/README.md

 ![The calculation](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/theCalculation.png)
 Image: calc and payment offer transparency over the offered prices and costs
-### Calling the Otemba server
-The server keeps track of the dialog and figures out what you need during the conversation.

 ### If you did not have the time to read all that stuff